Hassan41Saeed/oracle-rac-12c-virtualbox/README.md

+# Executive Summary
+This project demonstrates a cost-optimized Oracle RAC 12c architecture using virtualization, designed to deliver high availability without reliance on expensive SAN infrastructure.
+The implementation simulates enterprise clustering behavior suitable for mid-scale environments and testing scenarios.

+# Oracle Virtual Box: To ensure it is successful on open-source virtualization solutions.

+# 2-Node architecture was seleted due to resource limitation and implementation time.

-NOTE: OL6 was used to match the client's production environment at the time of implementation.
+# NOTE: OL6 was used to match the client's production environment at the time of implementation.

 # 2-Node Oracle RAC 12c on VirtualBox